 And then eliminating hidden costs.
 We talk a lot about this iceberg of clarity above the waterline and complexity below the waterline in terms of all the details of your plan, and I always talk about complexity being exponential.
 That every time you add a new detail or a new thing into your scheme, it’s not a linear increase in complexity — it’s exponential.

 And so very quickly you hit a breaking point where your plan becomes unwieldy to manage and also to communicate.
 So therefore to activate people becomes very difficult.
 And too many plans, in my opinion, are way too complex.

 Alison: Thanks, David.
 That’s some great information on helping your sales plan make more money for the organization, which we all want to do.

 When you strive to make every day a game day, you’re challenging your sales force to up their game.
 Game day is about important factors like transparency, accountability, and engagement.
 You’re looking for opportunities to improve your program that make your sales team more accountable.
 You’re looking for ways to make your team’s performance more transparent to the entire organization.
 You also want to implement a communications plan that your team is excited to use and engage with — a communications plan that they recognize will help them improve their performance.

 Let Performio Help You Create the Ideal Sales Comp Program

-If you are serious about creating a high-performance culture in your company, Performio offers a 14-day trial of our software.
+If you are serious about creating a high-performance culture in your company, Performio offers a demo of our software.
 We invite you to give our outstanding product a try.